A Toy Model of Universality: Reverse Engineering How Networks Learn Group Operations: Additional Reverse Engineering of Mainline Model

 Here we briefly discuss how networks may implement multiplication in a single layer.
 Our \abbrevalgorithm{} algorithm necessitates this in step 2, and we provide a simple example of this occurring in Appendix~\ref{sec:sign_circuit}.

-Network's can multiply activations to some extent in one layer, though may not be able to do so perfectly, and also may put information into additional directions (as can be seen by the 12\% residual of standard MLP neurons in Section~\ref{sec:mlp_neurons}).
-Note in our context multiplication is not generic multiplication, but multiplication of elements in a fixed range; most of our representation matrices have entries $\{0, -1, 1\}$\, on which multiplication can be implemented in a finite set of ReLU's with a bias as for instance
+Networks can multiply activations to some extent in one layer, though may not be able to do so perfectly, and also may put redundant information into additional directions (as we suspect comprises the 12\% residual of standard MLP neurons in Section~\ref{sec:mlp_neurons}).
+Note in this context that multiplication is not generic multiplication, but multiplication of a fixed set of elements.
+Most of our representation matrices have entries $\{0, -1, 1\}$\, on which multiplication can be implemented in a finite set of ReLU's with a bias as for instance

 Changing the network architecture may aid it's ability to perform multiplication.
-Changing activation function to $x^2$ is a simple examples as for instance
+Changing activation function to $x^2$ for instance permits multiplication generically as

-We hypothesize that the number of neurons in each representation cluster learned is linked to the number of such ReLU activations required to compute the matrix multiply, explaining why we have many more standard neurons than sign after accounting for higher dimensionality of representation.
+We hypothesize that the number of neurons in each representation cluster learned is linked to the number of such ReLU activations required to compute the matrix multiply, explaining why we have many more standard neurons than sign even after accounting for higher dimensionality of representation.
 Of course networks won't implement elementwise multiplication but rather some efficient matrix algorithm, such as Strassens.